State Farm vs. Travelers: Home Insurance Comparison

 Roofing Discount

-Offers savings for using approved impact-resistant or hail-resistant roofing materials.
+Saves money for approved impact-resistant or hail-resistant roofing.

 Wildfire Mitigation Discount

-Available in certain areas (such as California) for homes that meet wildfire safety or community-level protection standards.
+For homes in certain areas (like California) meeting wildfire safety or community protection standards.

 *Note: List of discounts is based on what’s available on the provider’s website at the time of writing.
 Actual availability of discounts varies by state.
 Speak with your agent to see what discounts you qualify for.